 A: If you don’t already have a good physical fitness routine, start one!
 If you already have one, keep it up!
 Physical fitness is crucial to successfully completing the Academy.

 Visit a station near you, talk to a recruiter, apply to participate in our Ride-Along program, or check out our Facebook page or YouTube channel to get a feel for what firefighting is really like.
-We also visit area middle and high schools for Career Days, local universities/colleges for Job Fairs and many other community events.
+We also visit area middle and high schools for Career Days, local universities/colleges and military bases for Job Fairs and many other community events.

 Local Stations: Fire Stations (can also be found as a tab on the VBFD Home page)